akamai/cli-edgeworkers/README.md

 ### Get Available EdgeWorkers Report Types

 List the available report types that can be generated for an EdgeWorker ID.
+Note that reports 2 and 4 have been deprecated.

 Usage: `akamai get reports`